rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 +++
 The development commenced in December 2020 and the next release of RsyncOSX will be sometime before summer 2021.
 The next version is build for **macOS Big Sur** only.

+The name of the new version is a working name.
+The code will be merged into the RsyncOSX repository when the new version is released.

 SwiftUI is **a framework for UI**.
 Compared to a Swift, Storyboard and View Controllers application, the numbers of codelines to create the UI with SwiftUI is minimal.
 Programming the UI in SwiftUI is **declarative** and not imperativ.
 The code for the model part is traditional Swift code.

 And to be honest, **the future of RsyncOSX is SwiftUI**.
 And it is **really fun to code in SwiftUI**.
 The code for UI is minimal and separated from the Model (MVC).
 By hiding application logic and actions in properties, functions and closures will simplify the code and make more easy to read.
 The declarative paradigm makes the code for the UI clean and easy to follow.

+## Prerelease (test) of new version

+The final version is not to be released before closer to summer 2021.
+Most of the core basic functions like executing tasks, compute the parameters to rsync are reused code from the current version.
+And most of the executing part within the prerelase is stable and working.

+There is [released](https://github.com/rsyncOSX/RsyncOSX/releases) a version to test out **24 February 2021**.
+Be aware of the prerelease is compiled for release on **macOS Big Sur** only.
+To install, open the DMG file, check the shausum and copy the app to any catalog on your Mac.

+The prerelase is signed and notarized.
+The command `shasum -a 265` print the following shasum.

+`RsyncSwiftUI 0.2.dmg: 6e39341790f35eb5802ce7655be61658e15550513fefedba47e912271d578d07`

-## What is in the alpha versions
+## What is working

-There are lot of reused code within the Model part of next version, but all of the code for UI is new.
+There are lot of reused code within the Model part, but all of the code for UI is new.
 That means the UI is also changed, to the better in my opinion.
 The reused code is classes like reading and saving data to permanent store, execution of tasks, logging of execution of tasks, scheduling and so on.
-There is for the moment **no administration** (create, edit and delete) of configurations, schedules and logs in this version yet.
-The alpha version reads the current default profile and other profiles created in RsyncOSX.
-If you want to test the alpha version, please use RsyncOSX to **administrate** (create, edit and delete) configurations.
+There is, for the moment, **no administration** (create, edit and delete) of configurations, schedules and logs.
+The prerelease reads the current default profile and other profiles created by RsyncOSX.
+If you want to test the prerelease version, please use RsyncOSX to **administrate** (create, edit and delete) configurations. **The prerelease can be used alongside the existing version of RsyncOSX.**

-The following is in the alpha version (updated as new features are implemented):
+The following is in the prerelease (updated as new features are implemented):

-**The alpha version can be used alongside the existing version of RsyncOSX.**

-- reading configurations, either as JSON or PLIST files (set in RsyncOSX userconfig)
+- reading configurations, either as JSON or PLIST files
-- estimation and executing single tasks works, all three types of tasks
+- estimation and executing single tasks
 - estimating and execution of all and selected tasks
 - executing (no estimation) of selected or all tasks
 - view output from rsync, either from singletasks or aggregated data from multiple tasks